atticus-sullivan/cheatsheet_tmpl/README.md

 [`catppuccinPalette`](https://github.com/atticus-sullivan/catpuccinPalette)
 package (not published on CTAN, thus not possible contained in a TeXlive installation).
-You can either search for `Cat<color>` in `main.sheet.tex` and replace the colors, or build `catpuccinPalette` and place the resulting `.sty` in your tex path (or the project root directory).
+You can either search for `Cat<color>` in `main.sheet.tex` and replace the colors, or build `catpuccinPalette` (or download the `.sty` from the current release) and place the resulting `.sty` in your tex path (or the project root directory).

 ### TeX Engine
 I personally am in favour of the LuaLaTeX engine and use it (almost